9brada6/tabs-with-posts/development.md

 - Add rating plugins.

 - Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

+- Add in manual testing of plugins to test if table exist.

 - ### ✅ Todo Documentation